The coast guard keeps an eye on the sea

 Read more on the coast guard centre.

-• Do I always need an immatriculation for pleasure craft?
+• Do I need a registrationletter for pleasure craft?

-The exemption also applies to pleasure craft used for transporting more than 12 paying passengers or used for fishing at sea with paying passengers on board.
-In that case you do need to have a certificate of registration.
+Furthermore, a registration letter is also not required for a pleasure craft used to transport more than 12 paying passengers or for sea angling with paying passengers on board.
+You do need a sea letter then.

 • Do pirates still exist?